pippinbarr/cart253/outline.md

 ## Technology

 The practical work done in this class will take place on a lab computer or on your own computer, with course software installed on it by you.
-The instructor is significantly more experienced with macOS, but will work to support Windows and even Linux as needed.
-This course does not require a significantly powerful machine beyond the ability to run a web browser.
+This course does not require a significantly powerful machine beyond the ability to run a text editor and a web browser.

 ## [Course Schedule](./schedule)